carpentries-incubator/ml4bio-workshop/_episodes/01-introduction.md

 ### Your first machine learning model

 Let’s say you want to buy a house.
-You follow the real estate market for a few years.
+You follow the real estate market for a few months.
-During those months you visit 20 different homes.
+During those months you visit 20 different houses.
 Every time you visit a house, you write down all the information you learned about the house.

 > ## Question